auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ### Method 4 (Kernel): overwriting the Kernel with libvirt

-If you had problems with the above, you may force the VM to boot with a specific kernel adding the boot option in the script and recreate it.
+If you had problems with the above, you may force the VM to boot with a specific kernel including the boot option in the script, and recreate it.

 ```bash
 # copy the original script to a new one